jmooring/hugo-docs/content/en/hosting-and-deployment/hosting-on-keycdn/index.md

 ![Screenshot of KeyCDN's pull zone creation page](keycdn-pull-zone.png)

-While the origin location doesn’t exist yet, you will need to use your new Zone URL address (or [Zone Alias](https://www.keycdn.com/support/create-a-zone-alias/)) in the `.gitlab-ci.yml` file that will be uploaded to your GitLab project.
+While the origin location doesn't exist yet, you will need to use your new Zone URL address (or [Zone Alias](https://www.keycdn.com/support/create-a-zone-alias/)) in the `.gitlab-ci.yml` file that will be uploaded to your GitLab project.

 Ensure that you use your Zone URL or Zone alias as the `BASEURL` variable in the example below.
 This will be the user-visible website address.